-- 14.1 Policy.
+14.1 Policy.
 Promotion decisions are not merely a totaling of a faculty member's performance evaluations.
 Rather, the University, through faculty and administrative review, assesses the faculty member's potential for growth and scholarly contribution, as evidenced by the faculty member's record, as well as past meritorious performance.
-Promotion in the tenured and tenure-earning ranks is attained through meritorious performance in teaching, research or other scholarly activities, and service.
+Promotion in the tenured and tenureearning ranks is attained through meritorious performance in teaching, research or other scholarly activities, and service.
 Promotion in other faculty classifications is attained through meritorious performance of duties in the faculty member's present position.
-Administrators who are in the tenured and tenure-earning ranks and are being considered for promotion must qualify on the basis of the criteria as stated in this article rather than on the basis of their administrative duties - 14.2 Criteria and Procedures for Promotion. - (a) Promotion decisions shall be a result of meritorious performance and shall be based upon established criteria and procedures specified in writing by the University.
-Such criteria and procedures shall be consistent with the provisions of this Agreement. - (b) The University criteria and procedures for promotion shall be refined and adapted by each department/unit to reflect, as appropriate, the particular practices of the department's disciplines.
-Such refinements or adaptations shall be developed and approved by the faculty of the unit to which they apply, in a manner consistent with applicable bylaws of the unit, and shall be consistent with the University criteria and procedures and the provisions of this Agreement. - (c) Promotion criteria and procedures shall be available in the department/unit office and/or at the college/unit level, and posted on the websites of the corresponding organizational units if they have websites.
+Administrators who are in the tenured and tenure-earning ranks and are being considered for promotion must qualify on the basis of the criteria as stated in this article rather than on the basis of their administrative duties.